Kapilbhaskar5060/yowsup/README.md

 ```
 python setup.py install
 ```
-Administrators privileges might be required, if so then run with 'sudo'
+Administrators privileges might be required, if so then run with ' sudo

 ### Windows